Zel-os/MogaSerial/README.md

 ## Moga Serial to Windows Interface

 The Moga line of Android controllers are neat pieces of kit, with one glaring issue.
 They don't work right in Windows!
-They could easily be a great all-in-one wireless controller, but no native driver means being forced to use generic HID mode, and unfortunately this comes with a whole host of problems.
+They could easily be a great all-in-one wireless controller, but no native driver meant being forced to use generic HID mode, and unfortunately this comes with a whole host of problems.

 Connection issues aside, the Moga identifies the triggers via the HID codes `AXIS_GAS` and `AXIS_BRAKE`.
 Windows DirectInput doesn't recognize these, and thusly ignores them, despite the controller actually reporting trigger values.
 Fortunately there are alternatives!

-MogaSerial connects to the Moga gamepad directly via its mode A serial interface.
+MogaSerial is a solution that connects to the Moga gamepad directly via its mode A serial interface.
 It can then feed controller data into either the vJoy driver for full DirectInput support, or into the SCP driver for native XInput support.
+With this, the Moga can finally serve as a fully-functional wireless controller across mobile platforms, laptops, and desktops alike.

 ![MogaSerial](http://i63.tinypic.com/30b2rz6.png)